HannesHaggander/G258/README.md

 #Description

-A ski game to play on the go and explore all the different slopes
+A ski game where you explore all the different slopes on the go with your phone.

 #Setup